The History of Foil Insulation

 Unfortunately, an unfavourable FTC ruling against Infra Insulation Inc., coupled with the untimely death of Schwartz, resulted in the INFRA product being taken off the market entirely by 1965 and the business being closed.

-In the 1960’s, Reflective foils were re-popularised by the space industry.
+Reflective foils were re-popularised by the space industry.
 Scientists were looking for ways to protect astronauts and equipment from the extreme temperatures they would be exposed to during space flight.
 NASA has been using reflective radiant barriers since the Gemini and Apollo missions.

 The insulation was the prime element of the environment control system and allowed the astronauts to work inside the Command Module in t-shirts, rather than a bulky space suit.
 Since then reflective materials have continued to be used on virtually all spacecraft, including unmanned missions where instrumentation required thermal protection.

-Foil insulation technology is used in dozens of everyday items.
+Foil insulation technology is used in hundreds of everyday items.
 One of the most iconic uses is in ‘space blankets’ that are used by rescue crews and organisers at marathons, festivals and outdoor events, which is a testament to the effectiveness of reflective foil.